brendonsoto/knowledge-notes/Tech/Hardware/moritz_klein_and_erica_synths_diy/VCO.md

 Or is a capacitor involved in both and a resistor is used to control the speed of the capacitor discharging?

 ### The Oscillator Core
-I really like the analogy of a capacitor being like a balloon,
+I really like the analogy of a capacitor being like a balloon.

+So a **Schmitt Trigger Inverter** is a doo-hickey that has two inputs: one for sensing an input voltage and another that's connected to another voltage source (like power?).
+Inside the component the input voltage is checked against two thresholds, a high point and a low point.
+When the input voltage changes from one of those thresholds to another the *output* of the inverter changes to either a high voltage or a low voltage (sourced from the other input!).
+I'm not super sure if I got this correct...

 ## Questions
 ### Why are there different types of resistors?